laino/final-pm/doc/README.md

 __Default Config__

 <pre>  // default-config.js
   const os = require("os");
   const path = require("path");
   module.exports = {

       /*
        * FinalPM will store state and other information here.
        * Relative to process.cwd(), but absolute paths are also
        * allowed.
 All other paths in this configuration file are
        * relative to this.
        */

       "home": path.resolve(os.homedir(), ".final-pm"),

       /*
        * Unix domain socket or host:port combination.
 FinalPM
        * will use this socket to communicate with the daemon
        * via JSON-RPC 2.0\.
 URLs must start with either "ws+unix://",
        * followed by a relative or absolute paths, or with "ws://",
        * followed by a host:port combination.
 If the given
        * host is localhost or an unix domain socket was given,
        * a new daemon will automatically be launched if the
        * connection fails.
        *
        * Examples:
        *
        *     ws://localhost:3242                # localhost port 3242
        *     ws+unix://./final-pm.sock          # Relative to "home"
        *     ws+unix:///home/user/final-pm.sock # Absolute path
        *     ws+unix://home/user/final-pm.sock  # Absolute path
        */

       "socket": "ws+unix://./daemon.sock",

       /*
        * The daemon's stdout and stderr will be redirected here.
        */

       "daemon-log": "./daemon.out",

       /*
        * Where npm stores its global configuration.
        * Used to generate config environment variables
        * when running .js configuration files.
        */

       "npm-global-config": "/etc/npmrc",

       /*
        * Where npm stores its per-user configuration.
        * Used to generate config environment variables
        * when running .js configuration files.
        */

       "npm-user-config": path.resolve(os.homedir(), ".npmrc"),

       /*
+       * A list of environment variables that shouldn't be passed
+       * to config scripts.
+Avoids marking a configuration as outdated
+       * just because some inconsequential environment variable changed.
+       */
+      "ignore-env": [
+          "PWD", "OLDPWD", "_", "WINDOWPATH", "WINDOWID", "DESKTOP_STARTUP_ID",
+          "XDG_VTNR", "XDG_SESSION_ID", "XDG_SEAT", "XDG_RUNTIME_DIR", "TERM",
+          "SHELL", "SSH_CLIENT", "SSH_TTY", "SSH_CONNECTION", "USER", "LANG",
+          "LOGNAME", "SHLVL", "MAIL", "HOME", "PS1", "PS2", "PS3", "PS4",
+          "PROMPT_COMMAND", "XAUTHORITY", "COLORFGBG", "GITAWAREPROMPT",
+          "LC_MESSAGES", "DISPLAY", "EDITOR", "COLORTERM",
+          "DBUS_SESSION_BUS_ADDRESS"
+      ],

+      /*
        * Array of application configurations.
        * Refer to default-application-config.js
        */

       "applications": [],

-  }
+  };

 </pre>